-If you know which course or courses you wish to take, many Spring 2018 classes will open for non-degree registration on November 6th.
+If you know which course or courses you wish to take, many Spring 2018 classes opened for non-degree registration on November 6th.
 These are classes offered by our College of Advancing and Professional Studies (CAPS).
-CAPS offers online learning, evening, weekend, and off campus courses as well as certificate programs.
+CAPS offers online learning, evening, weekend and off campus courses as well as certificate programs.
 These courses are like other UMass Boston courses in terms of substance and faculty, but the registration procedures, fees, and academic calendar dates differ somewhat.
-You may review the schedule of courses later this fall and if you find a course that will meet your needs, you may submit a registration request via the online shopping cart, which opens on November 6th, 2017.
+You should review the schedule of courses and if you find a course that will meet your needs, you may submit a registration request via the online shopping cart, as of November 6, 2017.
 You will find the shopping cart as part of the course listing.
-The schedule will be available in mid-October.
+Complete CAPS Course Offerings.
 Submitting the request will cause us to create a student record for you and get back to you with details regarding your request.
-If you have specific questions about a CAPS course, you may reach the college at email@example.com or 617-287-7900.
+If you have specific questions about a CAPS course, you may reach the college at firstname.lastname@example.org or 617.287.7900.

 If the course you wish to take is not being offered by CAPS, there is a slightly different procedure.
-A complete course listing, including non-CAPS courses, will also be available later this fall.
-Seats in our regular courses are held for our degree students until just prior to the start of each semester and registration for these courses will not open until then, but to begin the process of requesting one of our regular session courses, the first step is to complete our online Non-Degree Application, which will open in November.
+A complete course listing, including non-CAPS courses, is available by searching our Course Wizard.
+Seats in our regular courses are held for our degree students until just prior to the start of each semester and registration for these courses will not open until then, but to begin the process of requesting one of our regular session courses, the first step is to complete our online Non-Degree Application, which will open on November 27th.
 This application will create a student record for you OR reactivate a record you have from a past semester.
-You will receive and email with credentials to access our systems from our IT Department.
+You will receive an email with credentials to access our systems from our IT Department.
 This will also include instructions on how to enroll via self-service on WISER, our student information system.
-Self-service, online registration will open for all courses in mid-January 2018.
+Self-service, online registration will open for all courses on January 8, 2018.
 If you are not able to register via self-service, you likely will need to either prove a prerequisite, or obtain permission from the individual department or instructor.
 You may be issued a permission number, which will allow you to register on WISER.
 If you have questions about why you cannot register, or need assistance once you have received permission, always contact the Registrar’s Office.

 If you are unsure of which classes to take to help you meet your goals, we do offer advising to non-degree students.
-Several non-degree advising and registration sessions will be offered in late January.
+Several non-degree advising and registration sessions will be offered in January.
 It is very important that you have transcripts from any previously attended college or universities with you as well as any AP or CLEP exam scores.
-If you would like to attend one of these sessions, where you will receive both academic advising and be able to register, please sign up at the included link AND submit an online Non-Degree Application (see above), when it is available for Spring 2018.
+If you would like to attend one of these sessions, where you will receive both academic advising and be able to register, please sign up at the link AND submit an online Non-Degree Application (see above).
+Both will be available on November 27th.